 With Summer around the corner, this salad is perfect for BBQ cookouts, grilling nights, and family dinners.
 Tabouli is super refreshing, light, and loaded with healthy ingredients.
 Plus it’s a great, easy meal all year long.
 I cannot wait to hear what y’all think of this nourishing Mediterranean recipe!

 Is Tabbouleh Salad Healthy?

 Yes, this tabbouleh salad recipe is very healthy!
-In fact, tabouli salad has many health benefits, is full of good nutrition, and it’s a great food to incorporate into your diet.
-Here is a list of some of the many health benefits:
+In fact, tabouli salad is wholesome and full of good nutrition, and it’s a great food to incorporate into your diet.
+Here is a list:

 - Bulgur wheat is a minimally processed, whole grain that gives you lots of manganese, magnesium, and iron.

 - The tomatoes add lots of vitamin A, vitamin E, and potassium.